 What’s a Pastel de Nata?

-Pastel de Nata is a classic and perhaps the most popular Portuguese pastry.
+Pastel de Nata is one of the classic and perhaps the most popular Portuguese pastries available.
 What’s a pastel de nata?
-You can describe it as Portuguese custard tart, or more formally as a ‘’Doce Conventual’’.
-Which literally means a sweet that originated from a Convent.
-The list of Doces Conventuals is very long and every region of Portugal added its own entry.
+You can describe it as Portuguese custard tart, or more formally as a ”Doce Conventual”.
+Which literally means a sweet that originated from a convent.
+The list of Doces Conventuals is very long and every region of Portugal has added its own entry to the list.
 What do the great majority of them have in common?
 They are made from substantial quantities of egg yolks and sugar.
 It was in the 15th century after the colonization of Madeira Island that refined sugar began to be popular in Portugal.
-During the same period, it was common practice at the convents to use egg whites for starching religious clothing, this left large amounts of left over egg yolks to be made into sweets and pastries.
+During the same period, it was common practice at the convents to use egg whites for starching religious clothing.
+This left large amounts egg yolks left over, not being wasteful these were often made into sweets and pastries.

 Pasteis de Nata and Pastéis de Belem

 Although the traditional Doces Conventuais were made all over the country.
-It was in one particular monastery in Lisbon where the Pastéis de Nata were created, the Hieronymites Monastery or locally known as Mosteiro dos Jeronimos.
-After the Liberal Revolution of 1820 resulted in the extinction of the religious orders, and the imminent closure of many convents and monasteries.
-The monks of Jeronimos monastery began selling their natas at a nearby sugar refinery in order to ease their financial hardship.
+It was in one particular monastery in Lisbon where the Pastéis de Nata were created.
+That’s the Hieronymites Monastery or locally known as Mosteiro dos Jeronimos.
+The Liberal Revolution of 1820 resulted in the extinction of religious orders, and caused the imminent closure of many convents and monasteries.
+The monks of Jeronimos Monastery began selling their natas at a nearby sugar refinery in order to help ease their financial hardship.
 Despite their efforts, the monastery still ended up closing in 1834.
-The recipe of their specialty would then be sold to the owners of the sugar refinery where the previously sold their natas.
+The recipe of their specialty would then be sold to the owners of the sugar refinery where they previously sold their natas.
 In 1837, the refinery owners started their own production and sale of the pastries themselves.

 These days both the secret ‘original recipe’ and the pastry shop (Pastéis de Belém) are still owned by the descendants of that refinery.
 That’s why you will come across two different names for the same (or not quite) pastry; Pastel de Nata and Pastel de Belém.
 The first, refers to the generic version which can be produced and sold by anyone.
 The second one refers exclusively to the ones made by Pastéis de Belém.